Student Loan Benefits: Everything you need to know in 8 minutes

-With 52% of employees expected to look for a new job this year, student loan repayment assistance will be a key differentiator in the competition for top talent.
-In this post we'll review student loan repayment assistance as a perk.
+With 52% of employees expected to look for a new job this year, student loan benefits are a key differentiator in the competition for top talent.
+In this post we'll review student loan benefits.
 We'll explore

-• Why student loan repayment assistance is an essential part of any benefits package
+• Why student loan benefits are an essential part of any benefits package

-• Why student loan repayment assistance is a relevant, impactful, and affordable option
+• Why student loan benefits are a relevant, impactful, and affordable option

-• Best practices for setting up a student loan repayment assistance program
+• Best practices for setting up a student loan benefits program

 Recruiting and retaining top talent is a primary goal for every successful business.
 Companies that are consistently able to recruit and retain that top talent do so by differentiating themselves with a trifecta: culture, benefits, and compensation – in that order.